 Conservation easements outline specific land-use restrictions in order to preserve conservation values, while allowing landowners to retain private ownership of the land.

 While the land trust holds the easement and has limited rights to inspect the property for compliance, the landowner continues to own the property and may manage it in any way that does not damage the areas or values protected by the conservation easement.

 The landowner maintains the right to use the property for all purposes allowed under local zoning ordinances so long as those uses are consistent with the conservation easement restrictions.
 The property may be sold, leased, mortgaged and bequeathed just as with any other property, but it will always be subject to the conservation easement.

 Conservation easements offer an option to landowners who do not wish to sell or develop their land.
 Generous income and estate tax benefits are available to donors of qualified conservation easements.
 Also review our most recent guide for landowner tax incentives.

 Learn more about our commitment to steward conserved properties in perpetuity through our stewardship efforts.

 An outright donation of land may appeal to landowners who wish to see their land conserved, but no longer have a use for the land, have no heirs or wish to reduce their property and estate taxes.
 All rights to the land are donated to CLC.
 The donor may benefit from an income tax deduction for the full appraised value of the land and reduced estate taxes.

 If a landowner does not desire to donate property outright, it is possible to conduct a bargain sale of the property whereby the landowner chooses to sell the property to CLC at a price below the fair market value.
-When the land is sold at less than the appraised market value, the bargain is considered a tax-deductible charitable donation.
+When the land is sold at less than the appraised market value, the discount is considered a tax-deductible charitable donation.
 The bargain gift must be recorded by a qualified appraiser for the landowner to receive a tax deduction.